gricius/FullStackOpen/part2/phonebook/README.md

 # 2.12: The Phonebook step7
 Let's return to our phonebook application.
 Currently, the numbers that are added to the phonebook are not saved to a backend server.
 Fix this situation.
+# 2.13: The Phonebook step8
+Extract the code that handles the communication with the backend into its own module by following the example shown earlier in this part of the course material.